Eman134/Eman134/README.md

 ## Hey 👋, I'm Eman134!

 Hello, my nickname is Eman134 and I am a beginner developer.
 I plan to gain knowledge in several programming languages 🤖, learn to make mobile applications 📱 and also games.
-I am currently improving my knowledge in js.
+I am currently learning Golang.

 <br/>
 <br/>